Kitware/VTK/Rendering/OpenGL2/glsl/readme.txt

-All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All fragment shaders shoudl name their inputs with a postfix of VSOutput.
+All vertex shaders should name their outputs with a postfix of VSOutput All geometry shaders should name their outputs with a postfix of GSOutput All fragment shaders should name their inputs with a postfix of VSOutput.
 Put another way fragment shaders should assuming their input is coming from the vertex shader.
 If a geometry shader is present VTK will rename the fragment shader inputs from VSOutput to GSOuput automatically.